ffoulkes/zlib-kit/README.md

 Then should the warlike Harry, like himself,
 Assume the port of Mars; and at his heels,
 Leash'd in like hounds, should famine, sword and fire Crouch for employment.
-But pardon, and gentles all, The flat unraised spirits that have dared
+But pardon, gentles all,
+The flat unraised spirits that have dared
 On this unworthy scaffold to bring forth
 So great an object: can this cockpit hold